Th3ThirdMan/ProgAssignment-1/README.md

 * Formatting monetary outputs to two decimal places using String.format
 * Installed Prettier for indentation purposes on VSC.
+* Added the use of emojis to benefit the project visually.
+* Investigated the use of ANSI codes to give a vibrancy to the console output.

 Considerations:
 ====================

 * Re-writing logic to prevent a deposit amount that could exceed the cost amount.
+* Could include further code to calculate APR on monthly costs.

 Resources & References: